Accession of Armenia to the European Union: Opinion polls

+A December 2006 public opinion poll in Armenia found that EU membership would be welcomed, with 64% out of a sample of 2,000 being in favour and only 11.8% being against.
+Another poll conducted in the Armenian capital Yerevan in October 2006 suggested that "as many as 72% of city residents believe, with varying degrees of conviction, that their country's future lies with the EU rather than the Russian-dominated Commonwealth of Independent States (CIS)."
+Still, more than two-thirds of the country's population believed that Armenia would not be ready to join the EU until at least 2019.

+A 2007 opinion poll indicated an increase in Armenian EU interest, with 80% of the Armenian public favoring eventual membership.

+According to a 2012 opinion poll, 54% (26% strong support+28% rather support) of Armenians supported Armenia's membership in the EU.

+According to a 2017 Gallup opinion poll conducted in Armenia, 27.2% of those surveyed favored integration with the European Union, while 36% favored integration with the Eurasian Economic Union.

+A 2020 poll found that over 40% of Armenians were in favor of EU membership.

 According to a February 2023 annual opinion survey, 60% of Armenians trust the European Union, more than any other international institution.
 While 74% think relations between the EU and Armenia are good.

 A March 2024 poll conducted by the International Republican Institute found that over 80% of Armenians were satisfied with the direction of EU–Armenia relations.
 The same poll showed a dramatic deterioration of public trust in Russia, with only 31% of Armenians considering Armenia–Russia relations good, compared to 93% in 2019.

 A July 2024 Gallup opinion poll found that 56.7% of respondents expressed support for Armenia joining the European Union.

-A October 2024 poll conducted by the International Republican Institute (IRI) found that 58% of Armenians were in favour of joining the European Union when asked how they would vote in a referendum on EU membership.
+An October 2024 poll conducted by the International Republican Institute (IRI) found that 58% of Armenians were in favour of joining the European Union when asked how they would vote in a referendum on EU membership.
 Senior Director for Eurasia at IRI, Stephen Nix stated "This poll shows that most Armenians see their prospects for a bright future with Europe.
 Moreover, the people of Armenia understand that moving further away from Russia and towards the West is important to enhancing peace and prosperity."